kv2000/TriHuman/README.md

 ---
 # Acknowledgements
 Christian Theobalt was supported by ERC Consolidator Grant 4DReply (No.770784).
-Adam Kortylewski was supported by the German Science Foundation (No.468670075).
 This project was also supported by the Saarbrucken Research Center for Visual Computing, Interaction, and AI.

 Below are some resources that we benefit from (keep updating):